UNC-Libraries/SCTS-Documentation/Statements.md

 # Restrictions
+Restriction statements should meet these minimum requirements:

+* What are the limitations to access/use?
+* When does the restriction end?
+* Who imposed the restriction?
+* Who can be contacted for permission to for further information/access/use?

 ## For FLASHERS:
 This collection is not processed and currently not available to researchers.
 For information about access to these materials, contact